 Update: the San Francisco Board of Supervisors voted unanimously to pass the policy, effective April 2018.
-The policy will get a final vote and then move to Mayor Ed Lee's desk for signing.
+Mayor Ed Lee has indicated that he will sign the bill into law.
 The effective date was moved back from January 2018 to April to allow business owners time to sell off their existing inventory and replace it with something else (hopefully healthier items).
 Supervisor Malia Cohen voiced her support for increased city funding for the Healthy Retail San Francisco program, which helps small stores transition their business models.

 On April 18th, San Francisco Supervisor, Malia Cohen, announced a proposed ban on menthol cigarettes and other flavored products within the city.
 Menthol is the only flavor excluded from the 2009 federal ban on flavored cigarettes as part of the Family Smoking Prevention and Tobacco Control Ac (FSPTCA).
 The tobacco industry targets African-American and LGBTQ communities in particular with menthol cigarette advertisements and products.
 Youth are particularly targeted when it comes to other flavored tobacco products, such as cigarillos and e-cigarettes, which are included in the proposed ban.

 While other localities across the country have implemented policies prohibiting or restricting sales of flavored tobacco, most have exempted menthol cigarettes.
 Those that have included menthol, Chicago and Berkeley, only restrict the sale of the product near schools.
 San Francisco could become the first city to prohibit the sales of menthol cigarettes entirely.

 A similar ordinance has now been proposed to Oakland City Council as menthol and broader flavored product bans begin to gain traction.
 The state of California has also recently imposed a higher tax on cigarettes and raised the smoking age to 21.